Double Trouble Studio

 The first stage of crisis PR is the immediate response.
 This stage focuses on containing the situation and preventing further escalation.
 Timing is critical.
 Delayed responses can create uncertainty and allow speculation to grow, while rushed responses can lead to miscommunication.

 The initial response must acknowledge the situation clearly.
 Avoiding the issue or providing vague statements can damage credibility.
 At the same time, the tone must remain controlled and professional.
-Emotional or defensive language can escalate the situation further.

 Clarity is essential.
 The brand should communicate what is known, what actions are being taken, and what the next steps are.
 This provides reassurance and demonstrates accountability.